neondatabase/website/content/docs/tutorial/use-branching-for-test.md

 Congratulations!
 You completed the tutorial.
 Here is a recap of what we covered:

-- Neon is serverless Postgres that separates storage and compute.
 - You created a Neon project, a schema and inserted data to a table
 - You learned about database branching and how to use it for test and data recovery